Customize Your Trip Now

 To read our Booking Terms and Conditions, please click here

 Your booking agent protects your trip in several ways.
-If your flight is canceled due to bad weather, mechanical breakdown of the aircraft on which they are scheduled to travel or an organized labor strike (provided the strike occurs after they pay their premium) they can take a later flight.
+If your flight is canceled due to bad weather, mechanical breakdown of the aircraft you are scheduled to travel, or an organized labor strike (provided the strike occurs after they pay their premium) they can take a later flight.
 Our 24-hour emergency assistance service can make all the arrangements.

 How to cancel the booking I have made?